rasg-affiliates/simpleDS/README.md

 of interferometric radio data.
 It performs the Fourier Transform of visibility data along the Frequency dimension and cross-multiplies redundant baseline information (if available).
-`simpleDS` attempts to caclulate the Delay Spectrum in the simplest manner using only Fast Fourier Transforms (FFTs) and calculating the beam_squared_area directly from a UVBeam compatible beam map.
+`simpleDS` attempts to calculate the Delay Spectrum in the simplest manner using only Fast Fourier Transforms (FFTs) and calculating the beam_squared_area directly from a UVBeam compatible beam map.
 This calculator requires `pyuvdata` for data handling and beam area calculation.